 • Track your average commute to work.
 Is it convenient or could it be easier?
 Many people (especially when relocating) first choose to be closer to their extracurricular activities and then end up moving closer to work.

 • If you’ve made a career change or taken a promotion, check to make sure your rental rate is in-sync with your monthly income.
-If you’re not sure how much to budget, try our rent calculator.

 • Budget out all the costs of moving or hiring movers.